Barnabas02/demo/README.md

 #Demo Project
-This is a sample readme file
+This is a sample readme file.